Southeast Alliances

 Dr. Dena P. Garner is a Professor of Exercise Science at The Citadel.
 Her training at The University of South Carolina, Oregon State University and The Medical University of South Carolina was in the fields of muscle physiology, electrophysiology and neurology.
 At The Medical University of South Carolina, she obtained a post-doctoral fellowship in the area of neurological effects of experimental autoimmune encephalomyelitis (rat model of multiple sclerosis) on retinal ganglion cells.
 At The Citadel her research has concentrated on the use of mouthpiece during performance, with studies that have focused on reaction time, lactate, cortisol, and oxygen/carbon dioxide exchange.
 In addition to research in the area of mouthpiece use and effect on human performance, Dr. Garner is involved in two research studies regarding testing and evaluating physiologic neuro-assessment devices in healthy versus traumatic brain injury populations.
 Related to this research she was awarded a multi-year grant from the Henry Jackson Foundation to assess neurologic assessment devices in healthy populations.
 Currently Dr. Garner is the director of the Human Performance Laboratory at The Citadel.
 In addition, she is the Assistant Provost for Research and Policy and serves as the director of the Undergraduate Research Office at The Citadel.

-A photo of Dr. Loretta Jackson-Hayes
+Dr. Loretta Jackson-Hayes headshot

 Dr. Loretta Jackson-Hayes